Programme Staff A-Z

 Mrs Anna Roberts, Administrative Assistant (Curriculum & Clinical)

 I joined NWCPP in September 2016 and enjoy a job share post with Debbie Jones, providing administration support to the Academic Director and Senior Academic Tutors.
 I am responsible for processing trainees assignments, maintaining the academic timetable and the academic section of the Blackboard website.
 I enjoy working alongside Fiona and Dawn in the day to day running of the office.
 In my spare time I enjoy spending time outdoors with my family and our dog and enjoy assisting with a local weekly scout group.
+I am currently providing assistance to the Research Team on a temporary basis.

 Dr Chris Saville, Research Tutor